uqlibrary/technology-training/Python/1-fundamentals/fundamentals.md

 # Import data - don't forget to change the file path as you need
 df = pd.read_csv("BMI_data.csv")

-# Create a new column called Weight (lb) and store the weight in pounds
+# Example - create a new column called Weight (lb) and store the weight in pounds
 df["Weight (lb)"] = df["Weight"]*2.205

 # Create BMI column